Advances in Clinical and Experimental Medicine

 ORCID

 Authors submitting their manuscripts to Wroclaw University Press journals are advised to use a unique ORCID number (Open Researcher and Contributor ID).
-It is a popular digital tool allowing for the identification of the author and their research work in scientific communication.
-You can register for an ORCID number for free at: https://orcid.org.
+This popular digital tool allows for identifying the author and their research work in scientific communication.
+You can register for an ORCID number for free at https://orcid.org.

 Changes to authorship

-Changes of authorship following the acceptance of the manuscript for publication are not permitted.
+Changes of authorship (including the order of authors) following the acceptance of the manuscript for publication are not permitted.

 To make authorship changes, send to the Editorial Office a document containing the following information: